PrEP

 What is Pre-Exposure Prophylaxis (PrEP)?

-Lone Star Circle of Care is now offering Pre-Exposure Prophylaxis or PrEP for short.
+Lone Star Circle of Care offers Pre-Exposure Prophylaxis(PrEP).
 PrEP is a daily pill, when taken as prescribed, to prevent the transmission of HIV.
 There are two medications approved for use as PrEP: Truvada® and Descovy®.
 Most insurance plans and state Medicaid programs cover PrEP.

 Is PrEP right for me?